 Tonight, at mid-northern latitudes, look for the brilliant star Arcturus to climb over your eastern horizon around 9 to 10 p.m. local time.
 That’s the approximate time on your clock, regardless of your longitude.
 South of the equator, this northerly star rises considerably later in the evening.
-Click here to know when Arcturus rises into your sky.
+Visit the U.S. Naval Observatory to learn when Arcturus rises into your sky.

 In the Northern Hemisphere, Arcturus counts as our faithful springtime star.
 At present, Arcturus rises about three hours after sunset at mid-northern latitudes.
 Yet this shining beauty of a star rises about four minutes earlier with each following day whereas the sun sets a bit later daily.
 All added up, that means Arcturus will be sparkling above the horizon at dusk/nightfall in a month or so to announce the return of spring to the Northern Hemisphere!